William Henry Harrison: Tyler's accession to office

 On April 5, Fletcher Webster, the son of Secretary of State Daniel Webster, notified Tyler that Harrison had died in office.
-Tyler had been visiting family in Williamsburg.
-Tyler arrived in Washington on the morning of April 6.
-The same day Tyler was sworn into office in front of Harrison's cabinet.
+Tyler had been visiting family in Williamsburg and returned to Washington on the morning of April 6.
+That same day, Tyler was sworn into office in front of Harrison's cabinet, officially beginning his presidency.
 On April 9, Tyler gave a brief inaugural address.
 In his address to the nation, Tyler did not give any personal consolation to Harrison's widow Anna or family members.
 Tyler did compliment Harrison by saying Harrison had been elected for a "great work" of purging the federal government of corruption.
-Tyler and his family moved into the White House one week after Harrison's funeral before Harrison's 30 day time of mourning was over.
-The White House state rooms were still hung with black mourning crapes.
-Harrison's wife Anna was still in Ohio packing to be with her husband in Washington, scheduled for May, when she was informed of Harrison's death.
-Anna never moved into the White House.
-Harrison's daughter-in-law, Jane Irwin Harrison, widow of Harrison's son, had served as hostess of the White House in Anna's place while Harrison was President.
+Tyler and his family moved into the White House one week after Harrison's funeral, before Harrison's 30-day mourning period was over.
+The White House state rooms were still hung with black mourning crêpe.

 Impact of Harrison's death

-Harrison's death called attention to an ambiguity in Article II, Section 1, Clause 6 of the Constitution regarding succession to the presidency.
-The Constitution clearly provided for the vice president to take over the "Powers and Duties of the said Office" in the event of a president's removal, death, resignation, or inability, but it was unclear whether the vice president formally became president of the United States, or simply temporarily assumed the powers and duties of that office, in a case of succession.
+Harrison's death called attention to an ambiguity in Article II, Section 1, Clause 6, of the Constitution regarding succession to the presidency.
+The Constitution specifically provided for the vice president to take over the "Powers and Duties of the said Office" in the event of a president's removal, death, resignation, or inability, but it was unclear whether the vice president formally became president of the United States, or simply temporarily assumed the powers and duties of that office, in a case of succession.

 Harrison's cabinet insisted that Tyler was "Vice President acting as President".
 Tyler was resolute in his claim to the title of President and in his determination to exercise the full powers of the presidency.
 The cabinet consulted with Chief Justice Roger Taney and decided that, if Tyler took the presidential oath of office, he would assume the office of president.
 Tyler obliged and was sworn into office on April 6, 1841.
-Congress convened, and on May 31, 1841, after a short period of debate in both houses, passed a joint resolution, which confirmed Tyler as president for the remainder of Harrison’s term.
-The precedent that Congress set in 1841 was followed on seven occasions when an incumbent president died, and it was written into the Constitution in 1967 through Section One of the Twenty-fifth Amendment.
+Congress convened, and on May 31, 1841, after a short period of debate in both houses, passed a joint resolution, which confirmed Tyler as president for the remainder of Harrison's term.
+This succession became the Tyler Precedent, which was followed on seven occasions when an incumbent president died prior to being written into the Constitution in 1967 through Section One of the Twenty-fifth Amendment.